 The Award recommendation must have the proper approvals from the Business Unit Manager, Director and VP.
-In addition to the above approvals and endorsements, the Awards recommendation must provide signature lines for the Awards Committee Chair, and the Manager of Budget Services, or the Business Unit's Vice President or Chief Officer if Budget does not endorse.
+In addition to the above approvals and endorsements, the recommended award must be on the Award Agenda that must provide signature lines for the Awards Committee Chair, and the Manager of Budget Services, or the Business Unit's Vice President or Chief Officer if Budget does not endorse.
 Under Section 2-108(4) of the Code, each Award item shall be reviewed and approved by the Budget Organizational Element to determine whether sufficient funding is available for the Award.
-If the Budget Organizational Element is unable to confirm that sufficient funds are available, the senior executive Officer for the Organizational Element requesting the Award may confirm by signature on the Award document that sufficient funding is or is expected to be available in that Organizational Element's Budget.
+If the Budget Organizational Element is unable to confirm that sufficient funds are available, the senior executive Officer for the Organizational Element requesting the Award may confirm by signature on the Award Agenda document that sufficient funding is or is expected to be available in that Organizational Element's Budget.